Coping: Humor

 Humor used as a positive coping method may have useful benefits to emotional and mental health well-being.
 However, maladaptive humor styles such as self-defeating humor can also have negative effects on psychological adjustment and might exacerbate negative effects of other stressors.
 By having a humorous outlook on life, stressful experiences can be and are often minimized.
 This coping method corresponds with positive emotional states and is known to be an indicator of mental health.
 Physiological processes are also influenced within the exercise of humor.
 For example, laughing may reduce muscle tension, increase the flow of oxygen to the blood, exercise the cardiovascular region, and produce endorphins in the body.

-Using humor in coping while processing through feelings can vary depending on life circumstance and individual humor styles.
+Using humor in coping while processing feelings can vary depending on life circumstance and individual humor styles.
 In regards to grief and loss in life occurrences, it has been found that genuine laughs/smiles when speaking about the loss predicted later adjustment and evoked more positive responses from other people.
 A person might also find comedic relief with others around irrational possible outcomes for the deceased funeral service.
 It is also possible that humor would be used by people to feel a sense of control over a more powerless situation and used as way to temporarily escape a feeling of helplessness.
 Exercised humor can be a sign of positive adjustment as well as drawing support and interaction from others around the loss.

 Negative techniques (maladaptive coping or non-coping)

 Whereas adaptive coping strategies improve functioning, a maladaptive coping technique (also termed non-coping) will just reduce symptoms while maintaining or strengthening the stressor.
 Maladaptive techniques are only effective as a short-term rather than long-term coping process.

-Examples of maladaptive behavior strategies include anxious avoidance, dissociation, escape (including self-medication), use of maladaptive humor styles such as self-defeating humor, procrastination, rationalisation safety behaviors, and sensitization.
+Examples of maladaptive behavior strategies include anxious avoidance, dissociation, escape (including self-medication), use of maladaptive humor styles such as self-defeating humor, procrastination, rationalization, safety behaviors, and sensitization.
 These coping strategies interfere with the person's ability to unlearn, or break apart, the paired association between the situation and the associated anxiety symptoms.
 These are maladaptive strategies as they serve to maintain the disorder.